ITensor/website/docs/julia/getting_started/dmrg/main.md

 runs the DMRG algorithm included in ITensor, using `psi0` as an initial guess for the ground state wavefunction.
 The optimized MPS `psi` and its eigenvalue `energy` are returned.

+After the `dmrg` function returns, you can take the returned MPS `psi` and do further calculations with it, such as [[measuring local operators|formulas/measure_mps]].